kbdul/come-back/README.md

 # Sleep Easy Backups
-Java program that creates compressed backups for your cloud accounts (Google, Dropbox, OneDrive, etc)
+The program creates compressed backups for cloud accounts (Google, Dropbox, OneDrive, etc)

 ## Background
 Imagine the following scenarios:
-- Someone gets the credentials to your cloud account (Google, Dropbox, OneDrive), deletes all your documents, and empties the trash.
+- Someone got the credentials to your cloud account (Google, Dropbox, OneDrive), deleted all your documents, and emptied the trash.
-- You permanently delete an email, certain that you'll never need it again.
-A few days later, you realize that you do, in fact, need the email.
+- You delete an email, certain that you'll never need it.
+A few days later, you realize that you need the email.
-- You need to access a document saved in the cloud, but your cloud provider's website is down and you have no local copy of the document.
+- You need to access a document saved in the cloud, but the website is down and you don't have local copy of the document.

 What now?

-The best option might be to recover from a physical backup that is stored locally or on a separate cloud account.
-Unfortunately, many cloud providers do not natively support this sort of backup, and creating them manually can be time-consuming and tedious.
-This program intends to solve this problem by automating backups for many popular cloud services, allowing users to sleep easy again.
+The best option might be recover from a physical backup that stored locally or on another cloud account.
+Many cloud providers do not natively support any backup.
+Sleep Easy Backups intends to solve the problem by automating backups for cloud services, which allowing users to sleep easy.

 ----

 ## Goal
-- Introduce an intuitive, effective program that requires no technical knowledge to use
+- Introduce an program that don't have technical knowledge requirement to use

 ### Features
-- Compressed backups
+- Compressed backup
-- Incremental and full backups
+- Incremental and full backup
 - Option to configure backup schedule
 - Summary and alerts emails